Frequently Asked Questions

 Usually, patients have chemotherapy as outpatients: at the hospital, at the physician's office or at home.
 Sometimes, depending on which medications the physician orders, patients may need to stay in the hospital a few days to be monitored for side effects.

-Treatment decisions for lung cancer are complex.
+Lung cancer treatment and making decisions as to what is the best treatment option once a diagnosis with lung cancer has been made can be complicated for you and your loved ones.
 Before starting treatment, patients might want another doctor to review the diagnosis and the treatment plan.
 Here are ways to find another doctor to give a second opinion:

 Patients can call Thomas Jefferson University Hospital's free physician referral service at 1-800-JEFF-NOW.

-The patient's doctor may be able to suggest a specialist.
+Your doctor may be able to suggest a lung cancer specialist.
 Specialists who treat lung cancer include thoracic (chest) surgeons, radiation oncologists and medical oncologists.

 Patients can obtain the names of physicians from their local medical society, a nearby hospital or a medical school.

-Patients with nonsmall cell lung cancer may be treated in several ways.
-The choice of treatment depends mainly on the stage of the disease.
+Treating non-small cell lung cancer can be approached in several ways.
+The choice of treatment depends mainly on the stage of lung cancer.

 Patients who can't have surgery because of other medical problems often receive radiation therapy.
 Radiation therapy is also the usual treatment for patients whose cancer has spread within the chest to more distant lymph nodes or other tissues.

 It has recently been shown that chemotherapy enhances the effects of radiation therapy and is now used with radiation in most instances.
-Some patients have both surgery and radiation therapy.
+Some non-small cell lung cancer patients have both surgery and radiation therapy.

 Surgery combined with chemotherapy can also be part of the treatment plan for small cell lung cancer, but only for a small number of patients.

 Researchers are also studying ways to help people lower their risk of lung cancer by using natural and laboratory-made substances to prevent or delay cancer.
-Vitamin A and similar substances may offer some protection against lung cancer; additional compounds are also under study.
 Because some vitamins can be dangerous if taken in large doses, it's best to get a doctor's advice before taking vitamins or other nutrients.
-Furthermore, investigators are involved in a large study to determine whether a special form of Vitamin A can decrease the risk of developing a second cancer.

-Because lung cancer is also difficult to control, researchers seek more effective treatments, plus ways to reduce the side effects of treatment and improve the quality of patients' lives.
+Because lung cancer is also difficult to control, researchers seek more effective treatment options for the disease, plus ways to reduce the side effects of treatment and improve the quality of patients' lives.

-When laboratory research shows that a new treatment method has promise, patients with cancer have the opportunity to receive the treatment in clinical trials or protocols.
+When laboratory research shows that a new treatment for lung cancer has promise, patients with lung cancer have the opportunity to receive the treatment in clinical trials or protocols.

-By participating in a clinical trial you may have the first chance to benefit from improved treatment methods and the opportunity to make an important contribution to medical science.
+By participating in a clinical trial for lung cancer, you may have the first chance to benefit from improved lung cancer treatment methods and the opportunity to make an important contribution to medical science.

-To find out more about current clinical trials that you may be able to participate in, ask your doctor or call 215-955-1661 or 1-800-JEFF-NOW.
+To find out more about current lung cancer clinical trials that you may be able to participate in, ask your doctor or call 215-955-1661 or 1-800-JEFF-NOW.

 How can I receive palliative care?